decentraland/documentation/content/player/general/Decentraland-VR-Client/DCL-VR-Client-Introduction.md

 ### **Known Issues**

-- A Decentraland architecture change has currently broken the current builds of the VR Clients on Quest and PCVR.
+- The downloads available are in an Alpha version state.
+A Decentraland architecture change has broken the current builds of the VR Clients on Quest and PCVR.